-Part 2 allows the State to provide past performance trend analysis and specific goals for FY 2021 - 2023 in the areas of crash reduction, roadside inspections, traffic enforcement, audits and investigations, safety technology and data quality, and public education and outreach.
+Part 2 allows the State to provide past performance trend analysis and specific goals for FY 2024 - 2026 in the areas of crash reduction, roadside inspections, traffic enforcement, audits and investigations, safety technology and data quality, and public education and outreach.

-Note: For CVSP planning purposes, the State can access detailed counts of its core MCSAP performance measures.
-Such measures include roadside inspections, traffic enforcement activity, investigation/review activity, and data quality by quarter for the most recent five fiscal years using the Activity Dashboard on the A&I Online website.
-The Activity Dashboard is also a resource designed to assist the State with preparing their MCSAP-related quarterly reports and is located at: https://ai.fmcsa.dot.gov.
-A user id and password are required to access this system.
+For CVSP planning purposes, the State can access detailed counts of its core MCSAP performance measures from the Analysis & Information Online (A&I Online) website, https://ai.fmcsa.dot.gov/Grants.
+Portal credentials are required to access this website.